 4. Start iTunes in Safe Mode.

-5. Turn-off WiFi or unplug ethernet cord of your computer before opening iTunes.
+5. Turn off Wi-Fi or unplug the ethernet cord of your computer before opening iTunes.

 6. Change a USB cable (the complete and new Apple-supplied USB cable would be better).